dgyoshi/jaeger-example/README.md

 3. Import echo.proto `proto/echo/echo.proto`

-4. Call echo method default grpc endpoint is `localhost:9876`
+4. Call echo method default grpc endpoint is `localhost:9876`, you'll see trace_id in its response

-5. You'll see logs on your terminal
+5. Open your browser and access to http://localhost:16686/
+6. Search and trace with the trace_id